AMVICC: A Novel Benchmark for Cross-Modal Failure Mode Profiling for VLMs and IGMs: Results

 \subsection{Ablation Studies}

-To further explore the robustness and reliability of model behavior, we conducted a series of ablation studies designed to test sensitivity to prompt phrasing, model randomness, and architectural differences.
-These studies aimed to isolate which factors most influenced success or failure across tasks.
+To further explore the robustness and reliability of model behavior, we conduct a series of ablation studies designed to test sensitivity to prompt phrasing, model randomness, and architectural differences.
+These studies aim to isolate the factors that most influence success or failure across tasks.